 You must be wondering which spray you should use?
 You can use Imidacloprid, Dinotefuran, and Lamba-Cyhalothrin.
 Lamba-Cyhalothrin is preferred in the seedling stage.

-Leaves curling in the pepper plant can occur due to the following reasons which we have discussed earlier.
-These are over-watering, and insect pest attacks.
+Pepper leaves curling upwards can occur due to the following reasons which we have discussed earlier.
+These are over-watering and insect pest attacks.
 In insect attacks, this time we have thrips, aphids, and spider mites as the biggest culprits.
 In addition to these two causes, there are two more reasons: Plant Edema, and Calcium Deficiency.

-There are some other plants that face the same problem of leaves curling.
-These are Sunflower, pothos, geranium, basil, etc all face the problem of leaves curling upwards.
+Some other plants face the same problem of leaves curling.
+These are Sunflower, pothos, geranium, basil, etc., all face the problem of leaves curling up and drying out.
 The reasons for these plants are more and less the same.
 These are overwatering, pest attack, and heat stress.

 Whitefly loves multiple hosts.
 This 1.5mm long, waxy white-winged, pale yellow insect causes leaves to curl in numerous plants.
 The best control method of this is the use of whitefly attack (Virus) resistant varieties.